Personal Injury

 Slip and Fall

-When a person slips and falls on the premises of another person or business, the owner of the premises or business may be liable.
+When a person slips and falls on the premises of another’s home or business, the owner of the premises or business may be liable.

 Auto Accidents

-When an individual is injured as a result of the negligence of a driver, the negligent driver will be responsible for the other party’s damages.
-This however, will be reduced by the degree of fault (if any) of the injured party.
+When an individual is injured as a result of the negligence of another driver, the negligent driver will be responsible for the other party’s damages less any liability assigned to the injured party.

 Medical Malpractice